 "The NASA visualization app is the latest step in a rich tradition of content production and application development," added Project Manager Helen-Nicole Kostis.
 "With its release, I'm inviting everyone on a journey of scientific knowledge and visual wonder."

 Work began on the NASA Visualization Explorer shortly after Apple released its electronic tablet in April 2010.
-"We just knew immediately that the provided the perfect platform to showcase NASA science," said Christopher Smith, the principal designer of the application's user interface.
+"We just knew immediately that the iPad provided the perfect platform to showcase NASA science," said Christopher Smith, the principal designer of the application's user interface.

 Administrators of Goddard's Inclusive Innovation Program agreed.
 The pilot program, which Goddard management rolled out last year to support ideas that would advance non-science and non-engineering functions and services, awarded seed funding to the team to develop the concept.
 "Our evaluation process was rigorous," said Goddard Chief Technologist Peter Hughes, who administered the program for the center.
 "This proposal stood out for its immediate utility and potential impact."